DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to vertically reorder tasks in the timeline

-You can use the [addTaskLayer()](api/gantt_addtasklayer.md) method to display custom HTML elements in the timeline and add the functions to drag them vertically and horizontally.
+You can use the [addTaskLayer()](api/gantt_addtasklayer.md) method to display custom HTML elements in the timeline and add functions to drag them vertically and horizontally.

 In the following example, it will work as a regular task reorder in the grid:

 {{editor	https://snippet.dhtmlx.com/fla78m0y	Gantt.
 Reorder tasks vertically in timeline}}